 - The first lot arrives at an empty system at t = 0 and departs from this system at t = 6.
-Its processing took 6 units of time. - The second lot arrives at a nonempty system at t = 4 and needs to wait.
+Its processing took 6 units of time. - The second lot arrives at a non-empty system at t = 4 and needs to wait.
 At t = 6, the system becomes available and hence from t = 6 on there is no need for the second lot to wait.
-At t = 12, the second lot leaves the system, so from the point of view of this lot, its processing took from t = 6 till t = 12; the lot does not know whether waiting for an operator and a setup is part of its processing. - The third lot sees no need for waiting after t = 12 and leaves the system at t = 17, so it assumes to have been processed from t = 12 till t = 17.
+At t = 12 the second lot leaves the system, so from the point of view of this lot, its processing took from t = 6 till t = 12; the lot does not know whether waiting for an operator and a setup is part of its processing. - The third lot sees no need for waiting after t = 12 and leaves the system at t = 17, so it assumes to have been processed from t = 12 till t = 17.

-Following this reasoning, the resulting FPTs for lots are depicted in Fig. 17.2.
-Notice that only arrival and departure events of lots to a workstation are needed for determining the EPTs.
+Following this reasoning, the resulting effective process times for lots are as depicted in Figure 1.
+Notice that only arrival and departure events of lots to a workstation are needed for determining the effective process times.
 Furthermore, none of the contributing disturbances needs to be measured.